flliu315/exercise/README.md

-# A complete tutorial for graduate students working with ecological data
+# A tutorial for graduate students working with ecological data